Guangzhou East railway station

 Guangzhoudong (Guangzhou East) railway station (广州东站 (廣州東站, gwong2 zau1 dung1 zaam6)), formerly known as Tianhe railway station (天河站) serves the city of Guangzhou, located in the city's Tianhe District.

 The railway, metro, and bus terminal stations is interconnected as a single station complex.
-There is an immigration check point within the station for Guangzhou–Kowloon through train passengers travelling to and from Hong Kong.
+There was an immigration check point within the station for Guangzhou–Kowloon through train passengers travelling to and from Hong Kong, until the service was discontinued due to the COVID-19 pandemic.

-Station Layout
+Station layout (Metro)

 Rail services

 Rail services serving Guangzhou East railway station include: